Subscribe for all my updates and don't miss a thing! Sign me up!

 The radio stations start playing carols quite early, sometimes as early as in October!
-My favourite radio DJ, Francois on Fame FM, is guilty of this.

 We play all the popular carols that you'll probably associate with the western cultures.